'Big, good business': Snap up this thriving Brunswick East bar for $1.57m

 Nab the The Alderman building, located at 134 Lygon Street, Brunswick East.

-'Local institution': The Alderman in Brunswick East set for imminent auction
+'Local institution': The Alderman in Brunswick East set to change hands

-The Brunswick East home of The Alderman – described by agents as a local institution and one of Lygon Street’s longest-running bars – is poised to change hands, and it comes with the taps still pouring.
+The Brunswick East home of The Alderman – described by agents as a local institution and one of Lygon Street’s longest-running bars – could be yours for $1.57 million.

-Serving Melbourne’s inner-north hipsters for the past 20 years, the well-established two-storey art deco-styled watering hole at No. 134 will go under the hammer on-site at lunchtime tomorrow, with a price guide in excess of $1.45 million.
+Serving Melbourne’s inner-north hipsters for the past 20 years, the well-established two-storey art deco-styled watering hole at No. 134 is listed for private sale following an auction prior to Easter that saw some interest, but was ultimately passed in.

 The property, listed with Tom Maule and Dean Alexander from Gorman Commercial Real Estate, offers buyers what the campaign describes as “an ultra-cool freehold investment situated within Lygon Street’s thriving hospitality and nightlife precinct”.